melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 Not possible… I hear you think.
 But you may be wrong.
 Hear me out and I will show you a technique that will save web designers a&nbsp;huge amount of time.

-I have been experimenting with responsive designs a lot lately.
+I have been experimenting with responsiveness a lot lately.
 This is mainly due to my side project called Without Coding.
 In this project I try to give graphic designers a photoshop-like canvas for building websites.
 This canvas is based on absolute positioning, which makes normal responsive techniques inadequate.
 That is how I came up with the idea of 'fixed viewports' (as opposed to fluid responsiveness).

 On a tablet my clients often request the desktop experience, which can easily be achieved by using a the meta viewport tag to scale the content to the designed desktop size, say 1200 pixels wide.
 On a mobile phone however, they want a narrow representation of their website.
 This can be achieved in the same way, only with a much smaller width, say 400 pixels.